Alizamazaidi/sales-insights-kailash-internship/README.md

 - Identified top-performing products contributing the highest revenue
 - Analyzed region-wise sales to find strong and weak markets
 - Observed monthly sales trends to identify high and low sales periods
 - Highlighted low-performing products that needed better promotion

+ ## 📌 Key Insights (from Analysis)
+- Delhi and Gurugram contributed the highest revenue among NCR locations.
+- Shampoo and Hair Oil were the top-performing products by revenue.
+- Sales peaked in June compared to May and July.
+- A few products showed lower performance, indicating scope for better promotions.

 ## 🔒 Data Privacy
 The original company dataset used during the internship is confidential.